ComposeGears/Valkyrie/README.md

   // Optional: Generate during IDE sync for better developer experience (default: false) generateAtSync = false

+  // Optional: Force all generated ImageVectors to have a specific autoMirror value (default: not specified)
+  // When set to true, all icons will have autoMirror = true
+  // When set to false, all icons will have autoMirror = false
+  // When not specified, the autoMirror value from the original icon file will be preserved
+  // This can be overridden at the icon pack or nested pack level autoMirror = false

   // Optional: Code style configuration for generated code codeStyle {
     // Add explicit `public` modifier to generated declarations (default: false)